postgres-plugin/challenges/README.md

 - creates a 'Challenges' table

-A plugin which exposes the following functions on the request.pg.challengs object:
+A plugin which exposes the following functions on the request.server.methods.pg.challengs object:

 ### _add(challengeObject, cb)_
 function to add challenge to pre-existing challenge table